iter8-tools/iter8/content/installation/red-hat.md

 The Red Hat OpenShift Service Mesh is restricted to the set of namespaces defined in the `ServiceMeshMemberRoll` resource.
 In particular, if you will be trying the tutorials, add the namespace `bookinfo-iter8` to the `ServiceMeshMemberRoll`.

 Istio relies a sidecar injected into each pod to provide its capabilities.
 Istio provides several ways this sidecar can be [injected](https://istio.io/docs/setup/additional-setup/sidecar-injection/).
 Red Hat recommends the use of the annotation `sidecar.istio.io/inject: "true"` in the deployment yaml.
-Examples can be found in the yaml for the tutorial: <{{< resourceAbsUrl path="tutorial/bookinfo-tutorial.yaml" >}}>
+Examples can be found in the YAML for [this tutorial]({{< resourceAbsUrl path="tutorial/bookinfo-tutorial.yaml" >}})